syumai/hono-esbuild-bundler-middleware/README.md

-# esbuild Transpiler Middleware
+# esbuild Bundler Middleware

-The **esbuild Transpiler Middleware** is a Hono Middleware designed to transpile content such as TypeScript or TSX.
+The **esbuild Bundler Middleware** is a Hono Middleware designed to bundle content such as TypeScript or TSX.
 You can place your script written in TypeScript in a directory and serve it using `serveStatic`.
-When you apply this Middleware, the script will be transpiled into JavaScript code.
+When you apply this Middleware, the script will be bundled into JavaScript code.

 This Middleware uses esbuild.
 It works on _Cloudflare Workers, Deno, Deno Deploy, or Node.js_.